Unwashed and Somewhat Slightly Dazed

-"Unwashed and Somewhat Slightly Dazed" is a song by English musician David Bowie, released on his 1969 album David Bowie.
+"Unwashed and Somewhat Slightly Dazed" is a song by the English musician David Bowie, released on his 1969 album David Bowie.
 It was one of the first songs produced by Tony Visconti.

 Inspiration

 In July 1969, Bowie performed at the Maltese Music Festival while his father became sick and later died.
 The feel of the song was meant to show Bowie's feelings after his father's death.

 The song also seems to be about social structure, as the girl in the song is very wealthy compared to the narrator.
 Bowie said that the song was written because he got "funny stares" from people.

 Song structure

 The song opens with acoustic Asus2 and D9 chords.
 This repeats until the song enters the main structure, a new beat with guitars and harmonica.
 This part of the song mainly switches between C and F, but occasionally uses other chords as well.
 After the lyrics finish, the music continues for about two minutes before ending.